Online Safety Grants Program – Round 2 recipients

 Audience

-The target audience is young people aged 10 to 18 in remote, rural, and metropolitan regions nationally, including those who have experienced online bullying or discrimination, identify as LGBTQI+, are Aboriginal or Torres Strait Islander, come from a culturally or linguistically diverse background, or have a disability.
+Young people aged 10 to 18 years in remote, rural and metropolitan regions nationally, including young people who identify as LGBTIQ+, come from culturally and linguistically diverse backgrounds, or who have a disability.

 Funding